About the Billing APIs

 .

-You can determine which features to provision for a customer by retrieving their active entitlements or listening to the Active Entitlement Summary webhook.
+You can determine which features to provision for a customer by retrieving their active entitlements or listening to the Active Entitlement Summary event.
 You don’t have to retrieve their subscriptions, products, and features.